 But whether Democrats can produce such a challenger remains an open question since the only one who has emerged thus far, Robert Massie, was last prominent on the local political scene in 1994 when he ran for lieutenant governor and lost.

 Early signs that Brown could approach the $25 million mark—he had $7.2 million on hand in his latest report—would likely provoke additional skittishness among Democrats.
 It’s the same figure Senate Majority Leader Harry Reid, D-Nev., said he would shoot for in 2009 to ward off challengers.
 He survived the tea party campaign of Republican Sharron Angle.

-This article appears in the Feb.
-9, 2011, edition of National Journal Daily.
+This article appears in the February 9, 2011 edition of NJ Daily.